nasa-nccs-hpda/astrotime/README.md

   The magnitude of the projection is defined by equation A10.
 Futher mathematical detail can be found in [Foster (1996)](https://articles.adsabs.harvard.edu/pdf/1996AJ....112.1709F).
 * The frequency (f) space is scaled such that the density of f valuse is constant across octaves.
-  The f values are given by f[j] = f0 * pow( 2, j/N ), with j ranging over [0,N*M], where N is the number of f values per octave, M is the number of ocatves in the f range, and f0 is the lowest f value in the f range.
+  The f values are given by f[j] = f0 * pow( 2, j/N ), with j ranging over [0,N*M], where N is the number of f values per octave, M is the number of octaves in the f range, and f0 is the lowest value in the f range.

+### Learning Model
+* This project utilizes a convolutional neural network (CNN) with 24 layers.
+For each of the datasets, the input to the network is the spectral projection of each light curve (LC) and the output is the frequency of a periodic component of the LC, trained using the target frequency provided in the dataset for each LC.
+* The output layer of the network is dense, with an exponential activation function defined by the equation y = f0 * (pow(2, x) - 1), where f0 is the lowest value in the f range.
+  In order to account for the very large dynamic range of the target frequency spectrum, a custom loss function is used, defined by the equation loss = abs( log2( (yn + f0) / (yt + f0) ) ), where yn is the network output and yt is the target frequency.

 ## Conda environment